beckySchmitty/practice_finding_bugs/bugs.md

 ## Bug 3

 Something with the User auth routes.
 Getting an error 'Error: There already exists a user with username 'u1''

+## Bug 4

+User.register was not checking to make sure all required values ("username", "password", "first_name", "last_name", "email", "phone") were passed in from the route.
+I added error handling to throw an error if any of the required values are missing and wrote tests to ensure the error handling worked.